littlecraft/littlecraft.github.io/_drafts/amplifier.md

 {% include image_full.html imageurl="/images/posts/amp/Broken-pot.jpg" title="Poor guy" caption="Poor guy" %}

 Unfortunately, after plugging it in, and listening to the audio quality, the mood got a little deflated.
-Although it was loud, with 15 watts, and a 4Ω woofer, the fidelity was pretty poor, and I think that it is due to the amplifier's board layout, cost-reducing efforts, and the low quality of the speaker driver.
+Although it was loud, with 15 watts, and a 4Ω woofer, the fidelity was pretty poor, and I think that it was on account of the amplifier's board layout, cost-reducing efforts, and the low quality of the speaker driver.
 The amplifier also had a pretty solid 60hz buzz, which at the time, I didn't really know how to solve.
-Turns out, [appropriate grounding](http://www.geofex.com/article_folders/stargnd/stargnd.htm) and employment of [bypass capacitors](https://www.youtube.com/watch?v=UW_XFGGTh0I) (to reduce noise on the power rails) are incredibly important to producing a clean amplified audio signal.
+Turns out, [appropriate grounding](http://diyaudioprojects.com/Technical/Grounding-Shielding/) and employment of [bypass capacitors](https://www.youtube.com/watch?v=UW_XFGGTh0I) (to reduce noise on the power rails) are incredibly important to producing a clean amplified audio signal.

 I had a second problem too.
 I wanted to have the bluetooth adapter's power supplied by the amplifier board.
 After hacking the two together to test things out, I could hear really *awful* RF interference emitting from the amplifier.
 The reason for this had to do with the grounding technique of the amplifiers board layout.
-It definitely wasn't in a star pattern, and it looked like power and signal grounds were intermixed, which I've read can lead to problems.
+It definitely wasn't in a star pattern, and it looked like power and signal grounds were intermixed, which I guess can lead to problems.
 The amplifier chips on the board also lacked proper bypassing, presumably to reduce the COGS and manufacturing costs of the product.

-{% include image_full.html imageurl="/images/posts/amp/Stock-amp.jpg" title="Stock amplifier" caption="One half of the stock amplifier circuit; Comprised of two TI RC4558P chips, presumably in a bridge configuration<sup>1</sup>" %}
+{% include image_full_zoom.html imageurl="/images/posts/amp/Stock-amp.jpg" title="Stock amplifier" caption="One half of the stock amplifier circuit; Comprised of two TI RC4558P chips, presumably in a bridge configuration<sup>1</sup>" %}

 I played around with adding some bypassing to the amplifier chips, but ultimately, trying to fix the problems started to seem less and less feasible for me to do in a reasonable amount of time.

-{% include image_full.html imageurl="/images/posts/amp/Stock-amp-bypassing.jpg" title="Trying to add bypass caps" caption="Hacked in some bypass caps on the amplifier chips" %}
+{% include image_full_zoom.html imageurl="/images/posts/amp/Stock-amp-bypassing.jpg" title="Trying to add bypass caps" caption="Hacked in some bypass caps on the amplifier chips" %}

 Well, that didn't work.
 So, short story long, let's roll our own!